 - Teaches new vocabulary using everyday settings

-There are four levels to the e-class ranging from very beginner to much more advanced.
-Students are placed in the class that reflects their prior knowledge of Modern Greek through an online test to ensure they receive the most beneficial education.
+The course starts at beginner level and students will progress to level B2 over two semesters.
+Students are placed in the class that reflects their prior knowledge of Modern Greek through an online test to ensure they receive the most beneficial teaching.

 Applications for the intermediate and advanced level courses will open in 2020.